 The crystal rectifier, is quite the opposite.
 Delicate and only capable of low voltage, low current.
 It was discovered in 1874 by the German Professor K.F.
 Braun, a wireless enthusiast and Nobel Prize winner.
 A semiconductor effect was already found with crystals of Zinc Oxide, Copper Sulfite, and a few others.
 In 1878 Werner von Siemens discovered the Selenium diode.
-However it resulted from the interest to make photo detectors.
+However it resulted from his interest to make photo detectors.
 It would take another 50 years (!) before Selenium rectifiers as we know them, were coming on the market.

 Moreover, the temperature at which the oxide layer is grown is around 1000 degrees Celsius, and must be kept very precise.
 The speed of the cooling down process , influenced the impedance.
 Meaning, if the copper was cooled down slowly, the break down voltage was higher.
 If cooled down fast, the break down voltage was lower, but such could tolerate higher current.
 The Selenium diode had a much easier production process.
 Copper oxide diodes were only used for applications where low forward voltage was desired.
 Such as in AC voltmeters.
 In terms of the "best" diodes, Copper Oxide is better than Selenium.
 Just Selenium is incredibly tolerant against surge current, outdoing silicon by far, even today.
 Also Selenium is lower cost to produce, and no production secrets.
 So it was no wonder, Copper Oxide diodes disappeared.
+If you find one in an old piece of equipment, you are looking at something, which today nobody could build any more.

 The Selenium diode was invented already in 1928.
 Even though when easier to make as copper diodes, production was still a recipe, of the small additions to the Selenium layer, combined with several process steps, some under high pressure and high temperature.
 This created the desired crystal structure, for getting a low series resistance.
 As a final step, the reverse voltage is increased by a forming process which takes place under heat as well, with electric pulses.
 The resulting Selenium plated metal sheets, are relatively robust, and can be stacked easily, after which the diode is sealed with paint.
 Old data books write 60.000 hours life time, which was much better than any electron tube.
 Besides Selenium diodes could be stacked to any desired voltage, or be made as large as needed, to get any desired current rating. .